Recruitment & Admissions

 4.6 Information on how to apply will be provided to applicants, including timescales and key communications, together with expectations of applicants, how to ask for feedback and, where necessary, make a complaint.

-5.1 The DoGenius Ltd will provide appropriate guidance to enable potential applicants to make informed decisions about their options.
+5.1 The DoGenius Institute will provide appropriate guidance to enable potential applicants to make informed decisions about their options.
 The information outlined above will be supplemented by advice and guidance as follows:

 - Providing information and advice from a suitably qualified member of staff to applicants.